adi868/LIRI-Bot/README.md

 * A preview link of the song from Spotify
 * The album that the song is from

-If no song is entered, it will default to The Sign.
+If no song is entered, it will default to 'The Sign'.

 ![Spotify-This-Song](https://media.giphy.com/media/Yo25sJ6xFS9zk2olqR/giphy.gif)